Peacocks nearby: approximating sequences of measures: Introduction

 \section{Introduction}

-A famous result, first proved by Strassen in 1965,\footnote{See Theorem 8 in~\cite{St65}.
+A celebrated result, first proved by Strassen in 1965,\footnote{See Theorem 8 in~\cite{St65}.
 (Another result from that paper, relative to the usual stochastic order instead of the convex order, is also sometimes referred to as Strassen's theorem; see~\cite{Li99}.) } states that, for a given sequence of probability measures $(\mu_n)_{n \in \setN}$, there exists a martingale $M=(M_n)_{n \in \setN}$ such that the law of $M_n$ is $\mu_n$ for all~$n$, if and only if all $\mu_n$ have finite mean and $(\mu_n)_{n \in \setN}$ is increasing in convex order (see Definition~\ref{def:conv}).
-Such sequences, and their continuous time counterparts, are nowadays referred to as peacocks, a pun on the french acronym PCOC, for ``Processus Croissant pour l’Ordre Convexe''~\cite{HiPrRoYo11}.
-For further references on Strassen's theorem and its predecessors, see the appendix of~\cite{DaHo07}, p.380 of Dellacherie and Meyer~\cite{DeMe88}, and~\cite{Ar13}.
+Such sequences, and their continuous time counterparts, are nowadays referred to as peacocks, a pun on the French acronym PCOC, for ``Processus Croissant pour l’Ordre Convexe''~\cite{HiPrRoYo11}.
+For further references on Strassen's theorem and its predecessors, see the appendix of~\cite{DaHo07}, p.~380 of Dellacherie and Meyer~\cite{DeMe88}, and~\cite{Ar13}.
+A constructive proof, and references to earlier constructive proofs, are given in M\"uller and R\"uschendorf~\cite{MuRu01}.

 The theorem gave rise to plenty of generalizations, one of the most famous being Kellerer's theorem~\cite{Ke72,Ke73}.
 It states that, for a peacock $(\mu_t)_{t \geq 0}$ with index set $\setR^+$, there is a \emph{Markov} martingale $M=(M_t)_{t \geq 0}$ such that $M_t\sim \mu_t$ for all $t\geq0$.
 Several proofs and ramifications of Kellerer's theorem can be found in the literature.
 Hirsch and Roynette~\cite{HiRo12} construct martingales as solutions of stochastic differential equations and use an approximation argument.
 Lowther~\cite{Lo08,Lo09} shows that under some regularity assumptions there exists an ACD martingale with marginals $(\mu_t)_{t \geq 0}$.
 Here, ACD stands for ``almost-continuous diffusion'', a condition implying the strong Markov property and stochastic continuity.
-Beiglb\"ock, Huesmann and Stebegg~\cite{BeHuSt15} use a certain solution of the Skorokhod problem, which is Lipschitz-Markov, to construct a martingale which is Markov.
+Beiglb\"ock, Huesmann and Stebegg~\cite{BeHuSt16} use a certain solution of the Skorokhod problem, which is Lipschitz-Markov, to construct a martingale which is Markov.
 The recent book by Hirsch, Profeta, Roynette, and Yor~\cite{HiPrRoYo11} contains a wealth of constructions of peacocks and associated martingales.